Devil Girl: Plot

 The Devil Girl then confronts the local preacher and accuses him of being a pervert by nature, which is later revealed to be true when Fay attempts to retrieve her ring from the preacher, whom she was told by the motel owner was in possession of.
 Fay finds a young, naked man trapped in a cage below the church, and is then attacked from behind by the preacher, who is revealed to be her rapist, his identity betrayed by his mask.
 Fay stabs the preacher with a screwdriver and beats him with a two-by-four.
 She then frees the young man, and together they escape.

 The motel owner is shown to have been in leagues with the preacher and takes off searching for Fay after discovering the preacher's body.
 The young man is picked up by a police officer while Fay takes off with the clown on a motorcycle.
 The clown brings Fay to her car, where she finds the keys in the ignition, and prepares to leave while the clown tries to explain his feelings, and the motel owner is gaining ground.
 Fay drives off with the motel owner in pursuit with a pistol in his hand.
 As the motel owner takes aim at Fay, the clown pulls up between the two and smacks the gun away.

-As the vehicles are about to collide with a tractor tailor, it is revealed that all the events of the movie were actually a drug-induced hallucination, imagined by an overly medicated, soon to be released mental patient named Donald, who fantasized himself as the clown and his nurse Fay as his alter-ego's love interest.
+As the vehicles are about to collide with a tractor trailer, it is revealed that all the events of the movie were actually a drug-induced hallucination, imagined by an overly medicated, soon to be released mental patient named Donald, who fantasized himself as the clown and his nurse Fay as his alter-ego's love interest.
 However, in the end the Devil Girl is shown to be real, and had actually killed the crooked preacher.